WHAT IS THIAMINE

-Also known as vitamin B1, thiamine is a water-soluble compound that occurs in different types of foods.
-Although all organisms use thiamine, it can only be synthesized in plants, bacteria, and fungus.
+Thiamine, often known as vitamin B1, is a water-soluble chemical found in a variety of foods.
+Despite the fact that all organisms use thiamine, it can only be manufactured by plants, bacteria, and fungi.

-In meat, thiamine can be found in the liver of pork, beef, and chicken.
-Most dietary supplements also contain vitamin B1 along with other essential minerals and nutrients.
+For meat, thiamine is found in the liver of pork, chicken, and beef.
+Also, vitamin B1 is found in most dietary supplements, along with other essential minerals and nutrients.

 Thiamine has several possible health benefits to the body, some of which include: